Kishore2o/EX-10/README.md

 # EX-10 APPLICATION USING TCP SOCKETS - FILE TRANSFER PROGRAM
 # DATE :
 11-05-2023
+# AIM :
-# AIM :To write a python program for creating File Transfer using TCP Sockets Links.
+To write a python program for creating File Transfer using TCP Sockets Links.
 # ALGORITHM :
 1.Start the program.